 Since the weather is still so great in September, we usually prefer to explore the beaches and water parks and leave the walking and hiking activities for days when it's cooler.
 But the great thing about Gran Canaria is that it's so diverse that you can easily find new things to do and see even if it's not your first visit to the island.

 Be amazed at Bufadero de la Garita

 Calle Romero, 1, 35212 La Garita, Las Palmas, Spain

 This is a popular attraction on the island and it is easy to find and park right next to it.

 It's a place where you will see many professional photographers and the light is at its best early in the morning, right around sunrise.
 But it's a great place to come and see at any moment of the day but it is more impressive when it's the high tide and the water level is high.
 El Bufadero is actually a blowhole - a hole in the rock that gets filled with a large amount of water and when the water is "spit" out it makes a rather distinctive and scary sound.

 Av.
 Touroperador Tui, 35100 Maspalomas

 Holiday World can be a good option for an evening if you are coming over with the kids in September.
 The nights are still warm and it is not as crowded as in summer.
-The entire park will be undergoing a massive renovation and will reopen in summer 2019, with everything brand new and many new attractions as well.
+The entire park has undergone a massive renovation and now it has brand new attractions.